Our members are the backbone of our success.

 The Community Development Foundation Western Cape is a non- government volunteer-driven, charitable organisation that aims to strengthen its geographically defined community – the Western Cape – by facilitating philanthropy.
 Its unique approach is to partner with donors through designated funds or defined-interest funds to build permanent endowments which are used to support community projects.

 Tanzania Community Foundation Network is a non-for-profit Trust, which acts as a supreme body over the operations of Morogoro Municipal Community Foundation (MMCF), Mwanza City Community Foundation (MCCF), Arusha Municipal Community Foundation (AMCF) and Kinondoni Community Foundation (KCF).
 The Trust’s mission is to improve livelihood of communities in Tanzania by facilitating community based self-help initiatives through demand driven technical and financial back-ups and upholding philanthropic values.

-independence relates to independence from government and the corporate sector in terms of
+IPASA is a locally established, voluntary association of independent philanthropists, private foundations and other organisations associated with philanthropy in South Africa.
+The concept of independence relates to independence from government and the corporate sector in terms of governance.

 Phone: +1 3239543124

 Tanzania Social Action Fund (TASAF)